bonafideduck/react-highlight-within-textarea/README.md

 > React component for highlighting bits of text within a textarea

-## Coming soon:  A complete re-write using draft.js
+## Version 2: A complete re-write using draft.js

-The current react-hightlight-within-textarea uses a trick of placing the highlights behind a true textarea.
-This has many issues with wrapping and font sizes getting the hightlight and textarea out of sync.
+Version 1 of react-hightlight-within-textarea used a trick of placing the highlights behind a true textarea.
+This had many issues with wrapping and font sizes getting the hightlight and textarea out of sync.
 This complete rewrite is a simple wrapper of draft-js to accomplish the same end result, but **much** less buggy.
-Preview it with the 2.0.0-alpha series.

 [![NPM](https://img.shields.io/npm/v/react-highlight-within-textarea.svg)](https://www.npmjs.com/package/react-highlight-within-textarea) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) ![Yarn Test](https://github.com/bonafideduck/react-highlight-within-textarea/workflows/Yarn%20Test/badge.svg)